markianwallace/markianwallace.github.io/people/current/_posts/2018-4-16-VivienWalter.md

 mugshot: walter_mugshot.jpg
 desc: Viven is a PDRA working in the lab on nanopore sensing.
 ---
 Vivien joined the Wallace group in 2018.

-Vivien defended his PhD in Strasbourg in 2017 on the **lipid membrane interactions with self-assembling peptides**; under the supervision of Carlos Marques.
+His research, funded by Oxford Nanopore Technologies, explore nanopore sensing via Interferometric Scattering (iScat) microscopy.